 Following a December surge, travel exports edged down for a second consecutive month in February, falling $0.2 billion to a level of $15.6 billion in February.

 Economists have concluded research finding that the cancellation of one U.S. domestic flight for weather-related reasons costs $31,600 in passengers’ lost economic activity.

 More than 420 million unused days of leave cost U.S. economy $160 billion in 2013.

 Chile joins 37 other nations in program to quicken U.S. entry process.

 Ability or willingness to take time off hampered by complex dynamics between managers and employees.

 A comparison of the economic impact of the 2013 IPW event with a similar study of the 2012 Super Bowl shows that, while the Super Bowl attracted more attendees, the measurable total impact of IPW is longer—three years as opposed to four days—and significantly larger across key economic categories.

-The travel industry's premier international marketplace where buyers and sellers conduct appointment based business - April 5-9, 2014, in Chicago, Illinois.
+The travel industry's premier international marketplace where buyers and sellers conduct appointment based business - May 30-June 3, 2015, in Orlando, Florida.
 Learn More

 Top Travel Rankings